cepthomas/SbotSignet/README.md

 # Signet Bookmarks

-Enhanced bookmarks:
-- `Bookmark` and `mark` are already taken so I use `signet` which means in French:
+Sublime Text plugin for enhanced bookmarks. `Bookmark` and `Mark` are already well used so this is `signet` from the French:
 > "Petit ruban ou filet qu'on insère entre les feuillets d'un livre pour marquer l'endroit que l'on veut retrouver."
-- Next/previous (optionally) traverses files in project - like VS.

 Built for ST4 on Windows and Linux.

-Persistence files are in `.../Packages/User/.SbotStore` as `*.sigs`.
+## Features

+- Persisted per project to `...\Packages\User\.SbotStore\<project>.sigs`.
+- Next/previous traverses just the current file or all files in project.

 ## Commands and Menus